-Artificial lighting may disturb all important wildlife sites.
+Wildlife Sites - artificial lighting may disturb all important wildlife sites.

-Wildlife sites include areas of internationally importance (e.g. Special Areas of Conservation), national interest (e.g. Sites of Special Scientific Interest) and local interest (e.g. County Wildlife Sites or Sites of Importance for Nature Conservation).

-As the AONB includes a very high concentration of wildlife sites, lighting proposals should note the presence of any nearby sites and avoid their illumination.
+Wildlife sites include areas of internationally importance (e.g. Special Areas of Conservation), national interest (e.g. Sites of Special Scientific Interest) and local interest (e.g. Sites of Importance for Nature Conservation) As the AONB includes a very high concentration of wildlife sites, lighting proposals should note the presence of any nearby sites and avoid their illumination.